Interested in working at Camp Wa-Ya? Click on the job titles for job descriptions and then fill out the staff application.

 Substitute Day Camp Instructor

 Position Overview: Substitute Day Camp Instructors are responsible for assisting another Day Camp Instructor in managing a group of 9-13 campers.
-Substitutes fill in for absences lasting a day, a week, and sometimes longer, and are scheduled to work only when regular staff members are absent.
-You may be scheduled for work in advance, but often will be called upon for same day and next day work.
-The Substitute Camp Counselor role is the perfect opportunity for those interested in working for Wa-Ya but who are unable to commit to a full summer.
+Substitutes will be paid for a full week of training and then be asked to fill in for absences lasting a day, a week, or several weeks at a time.
+You will usually be scheduled for work in advance, but occasionally will be called upon for same day and next day work.
+The Substitute Day Camp Instructor role is the perfect opportunity for those interested in working for Wa-Ya but who are unable to commit to a full summer.

 High School Outdoor Leadership Internship

-Youth ages 16-18 are invited to apply for our Outdoor Leadership Internship program.
+Youth ages 15-17 are invited to apply for our Outdoor Leadership Internship program.
 Wa-Ya Interns will receive hands-on job training skills in an integrated and outdoor environment.
-Interns attend a one-day training and then join Wa-Ya’s Day Camp program for two weeks as an assistant instructor, where they will gain experience in environmental education, group management, and technical skills training.
+Interns attend a one-day training and then join Wa-Ya’s Day Camp program for two weeks as an assistant instructor, where they will gain experience in environmental education, group management, and leadership skills.

 Interns will attend a one-day training in June (date TBA) and then select two weeks during the summer to work at Wa-Ya.
 Interns are paid $250 per week.
 An application is required.